witrac/iot-embeddedc/README.md

 Introduction
 -------------

-This client library describes how to use devices with the Embedded C WIoTP client library.
+This Embedded C Library describes how to use devices and gateways with the Embedded C WIoTP client library.

 This section contains information on how devices can connect to the Internet of Things Platform Device Management service using c and perform device management operations like  location update, add logs and diagnostics update.